slamora/brackets-wiki/JavaScript-Code-Hints.md

 **Interaction:**

 This feature is controlled by the Navigation Menu -> Jump to Definition (control-J).
 Note that there is already a different Brackets feature called Go-To-Definition.
 We expect the names of both features to change.

+##Initializing a hinting context on file open

+If the opened file had already been added to Tern then no new files need to be read in.
+If the previous file has been modified (does not need to be saved) then the contents of the new file will be updated in Tern.

+When a JavaScript or HTML file is opened in Brackets the JS Code Hinter reads additional files and adds those to Tern to be analyzed.
+All of the JS files in the directory of the opened file are added to Tern.
+More files may be added depending on if the opened file uses requirejs.
+This directory of the initial file is considered the root directory of the JS Code Hinter.

+After the files in the current directory are added to Tern, the opened file is analyzed.
+If the opened file uses requirejs to create dependencies, all of the dependent files will be added to Tern.

+If the opened file does not have dependencies on other files, it is assumed that more files will be needed to provide a better context for hinting.
+First the JS files in the subdirectories of the opened file will be added to Tern to provide more context.
+If the opened file is in a subdirectory of the Bracket's project root, then JS files from the project's root directory will be added to Tern as well.

+The JS Code Hinter limits the number files that can be added to Tern at 100.